-- 4 assignments, worth 10% each - Due dates will be posted on Nexus - Assignments are due at 11:59:59pm CST on their due dates - Assignments will be accepted up to 1 day late with a 20% penalty - "Late" is determined by when the assignment is received by the marker.
+- 4 assignments, worth 10% each - Due dates will be posted on Nexus - Assignments will be accepted up to 1 day late with a 20% penalty - "Late" is determined by when the assignment is received by the marker.
 NO EXCEPTIONS, exemptions or special consideration without medical certificate.